-The following are teaching programs in Japan that are approved by the Center for Global Education.
-Click the link below to quickly scroll to the program description:
+The following are teaching programs in Japan that are approved by the Center for Global Education:

 Bunkyo Gakuin University (BGU) is part of Bunkyo Gakuen, an educational institution that was founded in 1924.
 BGU is composed of two campuses, the Hongo campus and Fujimino campus.
 Though living near Hongo campus, the assistant will provide support to both institutions.
 The Hongo campus is situated in the heart of Tokyo, close to many educational institutions, parks, historical sites and cultural facilities.
 The campus is located next to a primary Tokyo metro (subway) station providing easy access to the entire city and surrounding region.
 BGU has been a collaborative partner of CSB/SJU for nearly 30 years and is the host institution for the CSB/SJU study abroad program in Japan.

 Duration: August to March, possibility of an extension of the contract.

 Position Description: Assistant Program Coordinator and English Tutor.
 Work for the Global Studies Institute (GSI), assisting BGU faculty in English language courses, tutoring BGU students, staffing the English Chat Lounge, assisting BGU staff to coordinate both incoming and outgoing study abroad programs and assisting international students as a dormitory administrator.

 Eligibility: Bachelor of Arts is required.
 Teaching, RA, and TESL experience is preferred.

 Orientation: A brief orientation upon arrival at BGU by GSI staff.

 Housing: For candidates hired as Residential Assistants, free housing in the international dormitory with cooking and free laundry facilities is provided during the period that the International Dormitory is occupied by students.